LiEnby/chovy-sign/README.md

 \- chovy-sign is an application to allow you to convert PSP and PS1 ISO's to be playable on unmodified PSVita's

 Setups:
-You need a valid (offical) PSP or PS1 game.
+so You need a valid (offical) PSP or PS1 game.

 i recommend getting; Petz Saddle Club, LocoRoco Midnight Carnival, or Ape Quest Starter Pack because atleast one of these are free in *most* regions;